Your business is unique. So solutions for increasing energy efficiency in your workplace may need to be unique, too.

-All of BGE’s industrial and commercial customers (Rate Schedule G, GS, GL, P or T) may be eligible for financial incentives that cover up to 50% of the total cost for retrofit projects and up to 75% of the incremental costs for new equipment.
+All of BGE’s industrial and commercial customers (Rate Schedule G, GS, GL, P or T) may be eligible for financial incentives that cover up to 50% of the total cost for retrofit projects and up to 75% of the incremental costs for new equipment with an overall incentive cap of $0.28 per kWh saved.
 This program offers incentives for a variety of custom applications, including:

 - Custom lighting

 - Non-HVAC VFDs

 In order to perform the necessary energy calculations for a custom project, you must first propose the starting point or baseline from which to compare energy consumption.
 The Custom Technical Sheet provides useful information for determining a project’s baseline based on its project type.
 The application also provides further detail on determining a project’s baseline for energy calculations and cost estimates.
 Program staff are also available to discuss projects and assist in determining the proper baseline for your project.
 Contact us at business@BGESmartEnergy.com or call 410.290.1202.